-- Ensure that the governing body receives training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that they liaise with the local authority and/or local safeguarding parties, partner agencies on issues of child protection and in the event of allegations of abuse made against the Head or member of the governing body. - Ensure that the appointed member of the Governing Body for Safeguarding holds the Head to account on all matters involving safeguarding through an effective Safeguarding and Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure SDSL prepares and presents detailed, accurate reports to Education sub-committee which are open to scrutiny and challenge at that level.
+- Ensure that the governing body receives training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements and to ensure there is a zero tolerance approach to abuse of any kind.. - Ensure that they liaise with the local authority and/or local safeguarding parties, partner agencies on issues of child protection and in the event of allegations of abuse made against the Head or member of the governing body. - Ensure that the appointed member of the Governing Body for Safeguarding holds the Head to account on all matters involving safeguarding through an effective Safeguarding and Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure SDSL prepares and presents detailed, accurate reports to Education sub-committee which are open to scrutiny and challenge at that level.